 How to Prep Hair for Braids

 Can you believe I haven’t done braids since doing bob box braids for my trip to Iceland?
-Since they cause less tension to your hair avoiding alopecia and easier to manipulate, I decided to do knotless box braids this time around.
+Since they cause less tension to your hair avoid alopecia and are easier to manipulate, I decided to do knotless box braids this time around.
 If you’re wondering what to do before getting box braids or any other protective style, here are four easy steps to follow.

 Wash Your Hair